-- Students are required to record their daily clinical experiences, time logs, and clinical correlation competencies in the web based Medatrax system. - Students are required to give their preceptor a daily evaluation form at the end of the shift they are working with them.
+- Students are required to record their daily clinical experiences, time logs, and clinical correlation competencies in the web based Medatrax system. - Students are required to give their preceptor a daily evaluation form every shift.
 Your self-evaluation should be completed before you give the form to your preceptor.
-You must record comments on your self-evaluation.
-Daily evaluations for the entire week must be uploaded to blackboard every week.
+You must record comments and goals on your self-evaluation.
+Daily evaluations for the entire week must be uploaded to Brightspace every week.
 If you have not received your daily evaluation back from your preceptors, please submit your self-evaluation for that day in question and follow up with your preceptor.
 It is the student's responsibility to obtain the evaluation from the preceptor. - Students are required to engage in reflective self-evaluation on a continual basis.
-This is an important component of the learning process as one develops
+This is an important component of the learning process as one develops on the learning continuum.
+This is a brief summation of the week and can include your cases, what you learned, any issues, goals for the next week, etc.

-- on the learning continuum.
-This is a brief summation of the week and can include your cases, what you learned, any issues, goals for the next week, etc. - Students are required to turn in a weekly case plan.
+- Students are required to turn in a weekly case plan.
 Articles are accepted but are not to be used in place of a case plan. - 2.
-Student Evaluation of Clinical Faculty: Students must complete and submit evaluations to the Clinical Coordinator on each clinical faculty with whom he or she has been assigned at each rotation site.
-These evaluations will remain anonymous and be utilized to provide feedback for clinical site improvement. - 3.
-Student Evaluation of Clinical Site: Students must complete and submit this evaluation to the Clinical Coordinator at the end of their rotation at the site.
-These evaluations will assist in improving student experiences at the clinical sites. - 4.
-Student Self-Evaluation: Each student will evaluate himself or herself daily per the Clinical Practicum Evaluation tool as well as at the end of each clinical practicum
+Student Evaluation of Clinical Faculty: Students must complete and submit evaluations on each clinical faculty with whom he or she has been assigned at each rotation site.
+These evaluations will remain anonymous and be utilized to provide feedback for clinical site improvement.
+The mechanism will be through an anonymous survey program. - 3.
+Student Evaluation of Clinical Site: Students must complete and submit this evaluation at the end of the rotation at the site.
+These evaluations will assist in improving student experiences at the clinical sites.
+These evaluations will remain anonymous and be utilized to provide feedback for clinical site improvement.
+The mechanism will be through an anonymous survey program. - 4.
+Student Self-Evaluation: Each student will evaluate himself or herself daily per the Clinical Practicum Evaluation tool as well as at the end of each clinical practicum. - 5.
+Advisor Evaluation: At the end of each clinical semester, the faculty advisor will meet with the advisee to determine readiness and progression to the next clinical practicum.